 Solid State Drives (SSDs)

 The SSD uses flash-based technology similar to a digital camera’s memory card, storing and returning data in blocks for quick response times.
-It will boost your computer’s performance, speeding up boot ups, applications launches and file saving.
+It will boost your computer’s performance, speeding up boot-ups, application launches, and file saving.
 Storage capacity is less than hard drives with larger sizes coming at a premium price.
-Our in store expert technicians will need to assist you installing an internal SDD.
+Our in-store expert technicians will need to assist you in installing an internal SDD.

 USB Flash Drives

 USB flash drives are ultra portable for carrying files on the move, transferring data between computers and other devices, or for safe file storage.
 They connect quickly to any USB port and require no additional power source.
 Typical capacities range from 8GB to 256GB.
 Both USB 2.0 and USB 3.0 are available, with the latter offering faster speeds.
 Some flash drives feature more than one interface for maximum versatility across devices and operating systems.

 A personal cloud is essentially an external hard drive with built-in wired or wireless networking and remote access technology.
 It can be installed as part of your small business or home network instead of connected to one computer, and files are always accessible to multiple computers and devices, whether over your network or on the cloud via the Internet.

 These drives offer a great solution for files you want to share.
 Many offer data sync and backup technologies to assist against data loss.
 Transfer rates depend on the speed of your network or Internet connection.